my-ko-la/writings-/programming_principles.md

 ## So, why the yapping?

-With this article, I want to distill and, as neatly as is possible for me, formalize my findings and highlight my current approach to problem solving.
-I want to sprinkle some tidbits of knowledge and concepts that I find to be the most bang for your buck, so that you do not spend hours doing fuck all, rather than making the computer do work.
-XX_idea is great but I don't like the phrasing
+With this article, I want to distill and, as neatly as is possible for me, externalize my thoughts and share my current approach to problem solving.

-If at any point while reading you find yourself thinking that I am throwing some shade at common and popular programming concepts, you are not wrong.
-I have spent a not-insignificant amount of time wrestling with the framework, rather than contributing to the solution; and I want revenge.

-As someone who is self-taught, I like to think that I have an outsider's perspective, and I am not beholder to the jaws of familiarity that for some have been closed since their uni years.
-My objective is to make devs consider a simpler approach.
-(And for recruiters to see that I, like, a good investment).
+I want to sprinkle some tidbits of knowledge and concepts that I find to be the most bang for your buck, as they were for me.

+I am not pretending to have introduced a Revolutionary New Paradigm, what you will read (thanks, btw) below is embarrasingly self-evident.

 # How I tackle problems: Trace-Validate-Test